 Editor’s note: a subsequent application for a stay was declined as was an application for an extension of time to appeal.
-Subsequently the Court of Appeal granted an application of the extension of time that expired without Mr Pool filing the case on on apeal or applying for a hearing date.
+Subsequently the Court of Appeal granted an application of the extension of time (since declined) that expired without Mr Pool filing the case on on appeal or applying for a hearing date.
 A further application for an extension has yet to be determined.
-In the meantime, the Court of Appeal has declined an application for the appointment of legal counsel, a litigation guardian and for an adjournment to allow Mr Pool to
+In the meantime, the Court of Appeal has declined an application for the appointment of legal counsel and a litigation guardian.

 - Summerlee v Pool NZHC 387

 - Pool v Summerlee NZCA 453

 - Pool v New Zealand Guardian Trust NZCA 571

 - Review of the Law of Trusts “Perpetuities and the Revocation and Variation of Trusts“